History of Modern Political Philosophy

 - Participation and practical assignments (10%)

-Blackboard will be used for posting of announcements, assignments, course documents (lecture notes, overheads etc.), exams and course information.
+Weekly use of Blackboard for announcements, assignments, course documents (lecture notes, overheads etc.), exams and course information.

 - Thomas Hobbes, Leviathan (CUP 1991).
 ISBN: 0521567971.

 - John Locke, Second Treatise of Government (CUP, 1988).
 ISBN: 0 521 35730 6.